Transitional Kindergarten – 5th Grade (TK-5)

 Transitional Kindergarten (TK)

-We are proud to have had a vibrant class of up to 24 students for three years, two classes of 22 three years ago, a class of 27 students two years ago, and two classes, one full class of TK and a TK/K, last year.
-This school year, our seventh with the program, we will have one transitional kindergarten (TK) class of no more than 26 students.
+We are proud to have had a vibrant class of up to 24 students for four years, two classes of 22 four years ago, a class of 27 students three years ago, two classes, one full class of TK and a TK/K, two years ago, and a full class of 24 students this past school year.
+This school year, our eighth with the program, we will have one transitional kindergarten (TK) class of no more than 26 students.

 Our teachers and teacher’s assistants create the kind of hands-on, experiential program that develops and nurtures their students and prepares them for kindergarten and beyond.